yoavabadi/ProjectInfo/README.md

 * #### Split Line At Vertices

-  This tool Split Line At Vertices
+  This tool Split Line At Vertices.
-  ##### Known Issues:
-   * Not Optimal solution - based on a convex hull method
-   * Way to improve - check angles and extend polygons in the angles' directions

 ## Licensing
 Licensed under the Apache License, Version 2.0 (the "License").